SparrowFabrications/sparrowfabrications.github.io/diana-f+-lens-cap.md

 ## Diana and Clone Cameras Lens Cap
-A replacement lens cap for Diana Instant Square cameras.
+A replacement lens cap for Lomography Diana and vintage Diana cameras.

 There is an eyelet so you may attach a lens cap retention strap.